 This is about media that is an extension of all things leftists.

-This is a media that is hell bent on disenfranchising and delegitimizing a president and disenfranchising voters.
+This is a media that is hell-bent on disenfranchising and delegitimizing a president and disenfranchising voters.

-And their ultimate goal, and it's so obvious is they want to take this president and get him out of office, and it seems by any means necessary.
+And their ultimate goal, and it's so obvious, is they want to take this president and get him out of office, and it seems by any means necessary.

-And they'll do and say anything and even look foolish for a year on uh conspiracy theory about Trump Russia collusion, and they will ignore the fact that Hillary bought and paid for that Russian propaganda.
+And they'll do and say anything and even look foolish for a year on a conspiracy theory about Trump-Russia collusion.

 They'll ignore that Hillary Clinton literally stole a primary election against Bernie Sanders.

-Don't take my word for it, just read Donna Brazil's book.
+Don't take my word for it.

-They'll ignore a justice system that James Comey and Peter Strck, who we now know along with his mistress, Lisa Page, that they literally conspired to write an exoneration of Hillary Clinton before any facts were in, before the main people being investigated were ever even interviewed.
+They'll ignore a justice system that James Comey and Peter Strzok, who we now know along with his mistress, Lisa Page, that they literally conspired to write an exoneration of Hillary Clinton before any facts were in, before the main people being investigated were ever even interviewed.

 That's not how justice works in America.

-And then on top of it, they did it because they wanted to put in the fix so Hillary could remain a candidate.
+And then, on top of it, they did it because they wanted to put in the fix so Hillary could remain a candidate.

 And the media is ignoring it all.